top of page

 RETALIATION

 Retaliation occurs when an employee engages in “protected activity” and, in response, their employer discharges, demotes, or otherwise punishes them.
 Common examples of “protected activity” include making complaints, threatening to make a complaint, taking protected leave, cooperating with governmental agencies (including court proceedings), and refusing to engage in unlawful activity.
-If you feel that you have been retaliated against for any reason, call us today for a free case evaluation.
-You may be entitled to substantial compensation.

 retaliation.jpg